-Top 5 2nd Quarter Trades of Fa - GuruFocus.com
+Top 5 2nd Quarter Trades of FA - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Facet Wealth, Inc.’s top five trades of the quarter.
+According to GuruFocus data, these were FACTORY MUTUAL INSURANCE CO’s top five trades of the quarter.

+The guru established a new position worth 312,460 shares in ARCA:SPY, giving the stock a 1.93% weight in the equity portfolio.
+Shares traded for an average price of $408.8 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard FTSE Developed Markets ETF has a price-earnings ratio of 12.06 and a price-book ratio of 1.45.
+In terms of valuation, SPDR S&P Insurance ETF has a price-earnings ratio of 9.49 and a price-book ratio of 1.09.

-During the quarter, Facet Wealth, Inc. bought 116,792 shares of ARCA:VTI for a total holding of 869,376.
-The trade had a 2.3% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $224.27.
+FACTORY MUTUAL INSURANCE CO reduced their investment in NAS:QQQ by 81,367 shares.
+The trade had a 0.4% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $310.63.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Total Stock Market ETF has a price-earnings ratio of 17.69 and a price-book ratio of 3.23.
+In terms of valuation, PowerShares QQQ Trust Ser 1 has a price-earnings ratio of 24.92 and a price-book ratio of 6.58.

-Facet Wealth, Inc. reduced their investment in ARCA:SPDW by 502,864 shares.
-The trade had a 1.7% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $34.7.
+FACTORY MUTUAL INSURANCE CO reduced their investment in ARCA:XLK by 178,587 shares.
+The trade had a 0.38% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $139.3.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, SPDR Portfolio Developed World ex-US ETF has a price-earnings ratio of 12.17 and a price-book ratio of 1.48.
+In terms of valuation, Technology Select Sector SPDR ETF has a price-earnings ratio of 22.98 and a price-book ratio of 7.50.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard FTSE Emerging Markets ETF has a price-earnings ratio of 11.19 and a price-book ratio of 1.69.
+In terms of valuation, iShares Russell 2000 ETF has a price-earnings ratio of 11.83 and a price-book ratio of 1.77.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.